Vivek-04022001/documentation/docs/classic-ui/images.md

 ### Art direction

 With image size optimization, the browser is able to choose the optimal image for each display size.
-But we have no control over which scale the browser will actually use.
+But we've no control over which scale the browser will actually use.
 For example to force the browser to use a zoomed version of an image for smaller screens, we can use media queries.
 The technique is called [art direction](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images#art_direction).